Political Science Success Map

 Complete the remaining required credit hours for your Major or Honours while transitioning to work or graduate school.

-Complete the additional fifteen (15) credit hours from the list of Political Science courses to graduate with a Major.
+Complete the additional twenty one (21) credit hours in Political Science courses to graduate with a Major.

 Is it too late to do an Honours degree?
 Speak to the Department Chair about your idea.